 The goal of Tripeaks Solitaire is to empty all the cards from the Tableau into the Foundation.
 To win the game, the Stock does not have to be emptied.

-To begin a game, 28 cards are dealt face-up into the Tableau in a shape reminiscent of three mountain peaks.
+When the game starts, 28 cards are dealt face-up into the Tableau in a shape reminiscent of three mountain peaks.
 There are 4 rows.
 The bottom row consists of 10 cards, then 9, then 6, and finally 3 cards in the top row.
 All cards are overlapped by two cards in the row directly under it, except for the bottom row where the cards are said to be exposed and could be put into play.

 A single card is dealt face-up into the Foundation.
 The remaining 23 cards are placed face-down and squared into the Stock.